xunker/SonyMDRemote/Sony RM-CDF7L remote.md

-RM-CDF7L Remote when used with MZ-NHF800
+Sony RM-CDF7L Remote when used with MZ-NHF800
 =========================================

 ## LCD